 For instance, if you intend your stream to be 3 Mbps and HD, your internet connection should ideally offer an upload speed of around 6 Mbps.

 Adaptive Bitrate Streaming (ABR) ensures the highest possible video quality and viewing experience independent of connection, device, or software.
 Which significantly improve user performance for live video streaming website.
 It is a method of dynamically altering the compression level and video quality of a broadcast to meet available bandwidth.

-These streams are typically given via technologies such as MPEG DASH, HLS, CMAF, and WebRTC.
+These streams are typically given via technologies such as MPEG DASH, HLS, RTSP, CMAF, and WebRTC.